Amnesty: Egypt has days to save jailed activist's life

 Since 2013, el-Sissi, a U.S. ally with deep economic ties to European countries, has overseen a massive crackdown, jailing thousands of Islamists, but also secular activists involved in the country’s 2011 uprising.
 Many other activists, journalists and academics have fled the country.

 Amnesty also said Sunday it had documented a new wave in the government’s crackdown.
 There have been 766 Egyptian political prisoners released in the run-up to the conference, Callamard said, according to the group’s figures.
-She added that more than 1500 people have been arrested since April and more than 150 in just the past two weeks related to calls for nationwide protests on Nov.
-11.
+She added that more than 1,500 people have been arrested since April, including more than 150 in just the past two weeks.

+The latest sweep came after the Muslim Brotherhood, designated a terrorist group and driven largely into exile, called for anti-government protests on Nov.
+11, aiming to take advantage of Egypt’s worsening economic hardships and global attention on COP27.

 Other rights groups also criticized Egypt on Sunday for restricting protests and stepping up surveillance during the summit.